datacamp/courses-introduction-to-python/chapter3.md

 - [`complex()`](https://docs.python.org/3/library/functions.html#complex) takes two arguments: `real` and `imag`.
 If you don't specify `imag`, it is set to 1 by Python.

 `@hint`
 The help file shows `complex(real[, imag])`.
-Do you remember what Hugo told you about these square brackets?
+Do you remember what Filip told you about these square brackets?

 `@pre_exercise_code`
 ```{python}